 Ensure that each illustration has a caption.
 Supply captions separately, not attached to the figure.
 A caption should comprise a brief title (not on the figure itself) and a description of the illustration.
 Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used.

 Please make sure that artwork files are in an acceptable format (TIFF, EPS or MS Office files) and with the correct resolution.
 If, together with your accepted article, you submit usable colour figures then Elsevier will ensure, at no additional charge, that these figures will appear in colour on the Web (e.g., ScienceDirect and other sites) regardless of whether or not these illustrations are reproduced in colour in the printed version.
-For colour reproduction in print, you will receive information regarding the costs from Elsevier after receipt of your accepted article.
+For colour reproduction in print, there will be no charge.
 Please indicate your preference for colour in print or on the Web only.
-For further information on the preparation of electronic artwork, please see http://www.elsevier.com/artworkinstructions.
+For further information on the preparation of electronic artwork, please see https://www.elsevier.com/artworkinstructions.

 One set of page proofs in PDF format will be sent by e-mail to the corresponding author (if we do not have an e-mail address then paper proofs will be sent by post).
 Elsevier now sends PDF proofs which can be annotated; for this you will need to download Adobe Reader version 7 (or higher) available free from http://www.adobe.com/products/acrobat/readstep2.html.
 Instructions on how to annotate PDF files will accompany the proofs.
 The exact system requirements are given at the Adobe site: http://www.adobe.com/products/acrobat/acrrsystemreqs.html#70win.